WerronPL/Stone_Looter/README.md

-   <h1>Stone Looter 2</h1>
+   <h1>Stone Looter</h1>
     <p>Hello WerronPL here!</p>
-    <p>Stone Looter 2 is a second iteration of my old datapack... it was based on commands before and was quite laggy.</p>
+    <p>Stone Looter is a second iteration of my old datapack... it was based on commands before and was quite laggy.</p>
     <h2>Now it is Stone Looter 3 even and it comes with whole rewrite and lots of stuff as I have time to develop this pack!</h2>
     <p>Now it is made better, by using loot tables and that ensure balance and stability.</p>
     <p>If you think that is a copy of Mine Treasure datapack...
 Just try it...
 You will see the difference.</p>